The Secret to Finding a Job in the UK: Upskilling

 and high-tech manufacturing jobs

 Another scary statistic?
-It’s predicted that in the next 20 years, 90% of all jobs will be heavily dependant on digital skills.
+It’s predicted that in the next 20 years, 90% of all jobs will be heavily dependent on digital skills.
 However, 58% of London startups have found great difficulty in recruiting IT skilled employees.
 This is one of the greatest findings of the Skills for London report, and addressing the lack of IT skills in the workforce is one of the main priorities.

 The UK Industries That Need you the Most